schauch/OpenAlexRFSCI2025/README.md

 # OpenAlexRFSCI2025
-This repository includes all the code and instructions needed to analyze OpenAlex data as explained in the FSCI 2025 workshop "Assessing Institutional Research Data Using OpenAlex."
+This repository includes all the code and instructions needed to analyze OpenAlex data as explained in the FSCI workshop "Assessing Institutional Research Data Using OpenAlex."
+This workshop was first offered as part of FSCI 2025 and is being offered agains as part of FSCI's Charleston Conference Asia 2026.

 This project includes the following code files:
 1. RCode_Practice - This file is just intended for the FSCI workshop and is not needed to analyze any OpenAlex data.